 - Return of the urges and a repetition of the kleptomania cycle

-People with kleptomania typically exhibit these features or characteristics:
+People with kleptomania usually have these features or characteristics:

-- Episodes of kleptomania generally occur spontaneously, usually without planning and without help or collaboration from another person.
+- Episodes of kleptomania generally happen suddenly, without planning and without help from another person.

-- Most people with kleptomania steal from public places, such as stores and supermarkets.
+- Most people with kleptomania steal from public places, such as stores.
 Some may steal from friends or acquaintances, such as at a party.